-Like any planned visit, the Top of the Rock also has its tricks.
-Before you get your tickets, take a look at the following post to find your best time to go up to the Rockefeller Center observation deck.
+Like any planned visit, the entrance to the Top of the Rock observation deck also has its tricks.
+Before you get your tickets, take a look at the following post to find your best time to go up to the observation deck at Rockefeller Center.

 When is the best time to visit the Top of the Rock?

-Sunset is the best time to visit Top of the Rock.
-It may seem a cliché that it is in all the skyscrapers of New York but in the case of the Rockefeller Center observation deck this is true to the letter!
-In fact, there is a surcharge of about 8 Euros on tickets to the Top of the Rock just to go and watch the sunset there.
+Sunset is the best time to visit the Top of the Rock.
+It may seem like a cliché, but in the case of the Rockefeller Center observation deck this is true!
+In fact, there is a surcharge of about 8 euros on tickets to the Top of the Rock just to go and watch the sunset there.
 That's nothing!

-So it's a super popular time for New Yorkers and visitors to drop by Midtown and close the day in a nice and special way with lots of souvenir photos in between.
-Keep in mind the opening hours of the Top of the Rock to schedule your climb.
+So it is a very popular moment among New Yorkers and visitors to drop by Midtown and close the day in a nice and special way with a lot of souvenir photographs in between.
+Take into account the opening hours of the Top of the Rock to schedule your climb.